solix/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+#####Problems face and Recommandation for improvement

+* Right lane not found in the video: I had this issue while only using S channel, the top right points were not found when only thresholding only on S channel.
+I combined S channel with Sobel x operator and that solved the issue
+* Right Lane line in the beginning of the video is wobbly, thats because I slide the window on each frame.
+To solve this issue I recommend using a class that gets average of best line for 5 frames instead of each frame.
+Since lane lines in a video almost are the same per 5 to 10 frames.
+* If there is more time available to work on this project, you can also calculate an steering angel given the distance of vehicle to the lane line and radius of curvature.